Aging and Medications

 Did You Know...

-Benefits and Risks of Prescription Drugs
+Benefits and Risks of Prescription Medications

 • As people age, the kidneys are less able to excrete drugs into urine, and the liver is less able to break down (metabolize) many drugs (see Drug Metabolism).
 Thus, drugs are less readily removed from the body (see Drug Elimination).